Fazatholomew/cuty-server/README.md

 # Cuty.ink Server 🚀🦀

 Welcome to the Cuty.ink Server!
-This project is a Rust server [Cuty.ink](https://cuty.ink).
+This project is a Rust server for [Cuty.ink](https://cuty.ink).
+Built using [Rocket](https://rocket.rs/), [Diesel](https://Diesel.rs), and [SQLite](https://www.sqlite.org/index.html), the server should be able to handle a lot of concurrent requests at the same time.
 Frontend source code can be found [here](https://github.com/fazatholomew/cuty)

 ## 🚀 Getting Started